rupeshtiwari/coding-examples-datastructures/index.md

 - Tree
 - Graph

+### Linear Storage

+- Array
+- Link List
+- Stack
+- Queue

+### Non Linear Storage

+- Tree
+- Graph

+If you get some problem and want to solve that.
+You will write some code step by step.
+That is called algorithm.

 ## Which Algorithm Problem Should I Do?

 Most of the companies ask DP problems, they are very important.